 \subsection{Ablation Studies}

-The ablation studies are conducted to study the multi-modality retrieval effectiveness.
-We also evaluate how VL-UnivSearch performs with single-modality trained models on individual modality.
+The ablation studies are conducted to study model performance on multi-modal retrieval.
+And we also evaluate the effectiveness of UniVL-DR on both text-text and text-image retrieval tasks, which aims at showing the influence of multi-modal learning on these single/cross modality retrieval tasks.

-As shown in Table~\ref{tab:ablation}, we evaluate the retrieval effectiveness of different vision-language models, VinVL-DPR and CLIP-DPR, in both single modality training and universal multi-modality training scenarios.
-They are trained with inbatch negatives on single-modality and multi-modality retrieval tasks.
-In the single modality training setting, we fine-tune vision-language models with a group of queries that only contain related candidates in text modality or image modality.
-Our multi-modality training setting uses all queries to train these vision-language models and equally samples inbatch negatives from different modality sources.
+As shown in Table~\ref{tab:ablation}, we evaluate the retrieval effectiveness of different vision-language models, VinVL-DPR and CLIP-DPR.
+They are trained with in-batch negatives on text-text/image and multi-modal retrieval tasks.
+In the single/cross modality setting, we fine-tune vision-language models with a group of queries that only contain related documents in text modality or image modality.
+Our multi-modality training setting uses all queries to train these vision-language models and equally samples in-batch negatives from the documents of different modalities.

-CLIP shows strong effectiveness than BERT and VinVL on per modality retrieval tasks, showing its effectiveness in representing images and text for retrieval.
-During image representation modeling, the image captions usually play a critical role in cross-modality matching, while image features show less effectiveness in representing image semantic information for retrieval.
-Such a phenomenon mainly derives from the shallow understanding of existing vision representation models, which contradicts the task requirements of questing answering and makes the cross-modality retrieval more difficult.
-It is noticeable that image features indeed help to achieve much better retrieval performance for the CLIP model, demonstrating the necessity of leveraging both image captions and image features in representing images.
+For both CLIP-DPR and VinVL-DPR, image captions are usually more effective to represent image documents than figure features, which demonstrates the difficulty in understanding figure semantics with only figure pixels.
+Thus, UniVL-DR tries to verbalize the figure features by extracting the objects that appear in the figure and describing the figure facts among detected objects~\citep{zhang2021vinvl}.
+The image verbalization results paraphrase picture pixel facts in natural language and help to enhance the textual representations of images by expanding image verbalization results to image captions.
+As a result, UniVL-DR uses such an enhanced text representation for image documents and then employs the same module to encode text information of image documents and text documents.
+It helps to build universal representations for multi-modality documents by breaking the modality boundary and fully using additional training signals from different modalities, making UniVL-DR achieve the best retrieval performance on multi-modal retrieval among all baseline models.